Regulation to Prevent and Combat Child Sexual Abuse: Criticism

-The European Data Protection Supervisor (EDPS) together with the European Data Protection Board (EDPB) stated, in a joint opinion, that "the Proposal could become the basis for de facto generalized and indiscriminate scanning of the content of virtually all types of electronic communications", which could have chilling effects on sharing legal content.

-In March 2023, introduced a revised version of the proposal, which Germany's Digital Affairs Committee noted drew strong opposition from several groups.
-The new scheme, referred to as "Chat Control 2.0", proposed to implement scanning on encrypted communications.
-In April 2023, the European Parliament confirmed that they had received messages calling to vote against the European Commission's chat control proposal.
-Citizens expressed their concerns that the new legislation would breach data protection and privacy rights.
+In April 2023, Parliament confirmed they had received messages calling to vote against the Commission's proposal.

-EU Commissioner Ylva Johansson has also been heavily criticised regarding the process in which the proposal was drafted and promoted.
-A transnational investigation by European media outlets revealed the close involvement of foreign technology and law enforcement lobbyists in the preparation of the proposal.
+EU Commissioner Ylva Johansson has been criticised regarding how the proposal was drafted and promoted.
+A transnational investigation by European media outlets revealed involvement of foreign technology and law enforcement lobbyists in its preparation.
 This was also highlighted by digital rights organisations, which Johansson rejected to meet on three occasions.
-Commissioner Johansson was also criticised for the use of micro-targeting techniques to promote its controversial draft proposal, which violated the EU's data protection and privacy rules.
+Johansson was also criticised for the use of micro-targeting techniques to promote its controversial draft proposal, which violated the EU's data protection and privacy rules.

+Some claims criticizing the proposals, such as that governments would be able to read the messages of individuals at will, have been characterized as false or misleading.